Towards Human Understanding of Paraphrase Types in Large Language Models: Final Considerations

 \section{Final Considerations}

 \looseness=-1In this work, we contributed to the understanding of how LLMs can generate variability in linguistic expression through paraphrase types.
-Using different prompting techniques, we generated 500 paraphrase candidates and asked 15 participants to annotate these paraphrase candidates according to whether the paraphrase type was correctly applied by \gptshort\space, the perceived difficulty of the paraphrasing task, and the kind of errors made by \gptshort\space at generation.
+Using different prompting techniques, we generated 800 paraphrase candidates.
+We asked 15 participants to annotate these paraphrase candidates according to whether the paraphrase type was correctly applied by \gptshort\space, and the kind of errors made by \gptshort\space at generation.
 We made the annotations and human preference rankings available through two new datasets (i.e., \bapty and \rapty).

 We found that CoT prompting generally outperforms other methods for generating paraphrases with specific APTs.
-For paraphrasing tasks perceived as hard for humans, few-shot prompting performed better, while CoT had a remarkable decrease in generation success rate.
 This suggests that asking \gptshort\space to reason about complex paraphrase types (e.g., \textit{Synthetic/Analytic Substitution}) is ineffective, as the required understanding of these APTs is missing.
 When \gptshort\space made mistakes or added additional changes, they most commonly chose APTs from the morpholexical changes.
-This is likely because these changes are the most commonly applied for paraphrasing and dominate paraphrasing datasets.
+This is likely because these changes are the most common and dominate paraphrasing datasets.
 We also found that for non-morpholexical changes, \gptshort\space rarely confuses changes that can be categorized under the same group (e.g., confusion of one structural change with another instead of a non-structural change).
 One reason might be that \gptshort\space pays increased attention to the properties related to the change so that the retaining of other properties is weighed less. \rapty\space opens an interesting avenue for further research in improving the generation and identification quality of APTs using techniques such as DPO or RHLF.
+Our experiments with Llama 2 7B-based models show a marked advantage when using human preference data from \rapty and DPO and show similar trends to ChatGPT.
 Alternatively, our dataset can be used as a benchmark to develop metrics that better correlate with human preferences.